mosolov2/Mixed-Messages/README.md

 * [Demo](#demo)

 ## General info
-This project is simple funny email generator, that randomly generates comic email greetings, messages and send offs
+This project is a simple funny email generator, that randomly generates comic email greetings, messages and send offs

 ## Technologies
 Project is created with: